 Department of Italian Studies

-The Department gratefully acknowledges the support of the Cassamarca Foundation, the Italian Ministry of Foreign Affairs, and a number of generous benefactors, who all help us to promote the study of Italian language and culture.
+The Department is generously supported by the Cassamarca Foundation, the Italian Ministry of Foreign Affairs, and a number of other benefactors, who all help us to promote the study of Italian language and culture.

 Mark, Michael and Claire Tedeschi, grandchildren of the late Rosina Tedeschi, a well-loved University of Sydney lecturer and prominent member of the local Italian community, have made a generous $10,000 donation to strengthen the perpetual funding of the prize that bears her name.